DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 The raw bits from the ADC can potentially have some deterministic patterns, and as such have to be processed somehow in order to remove these patterns.
-Several methods exist for this purpose, and for our work, we will perform this pre-processing via Toeplitz extraction.
+Several methods exist for this purpose, and for our work, we will perform this post-processing via Toeplitz extraction.
 The main focus of this study is to implement this extraction algorithm as effectively as possible on resource constrained hardware.